reidys/Itron-EverBlu-Cyble/README.md

 ## Configuration
 1. Enable SPI in raspi-config.
+    i. sudo raspi-config
+    ii.
+Select Interfacing Options > SPI.
+    iii.Select Yes when prompted to enable the SPI interface. iv.
+Select Yes when prompted to automatically load the SPI kernel module.
+    v.
+Select Finish.
+    vi.
+Select Yes when prompted to reboot.
 2. Install WiringPi from https://github.com/WiringPi/WiringPi/
 3. Install libmosquitto-dev: `apt install libmosquitto-dev`
-4. Set meter serial number and production date in `everblu_meters-Data`, it can be found on the meter label itself:
+4. Set meter serial number and production date in `everblu_meters-Data.c`, it can be found on the meter label itself:
+    i. nano everblu_meters-Data.c
 ![Cyble Meter Label](EverBlu-Cyble-Meter.png)
 5. Compile the code with `make`
 6. Run `everblu_meters`, after ~2s your meter data should be on the screen.